 No claim bonus

 Some policies will tell you that they will incentivize you for not making a claim in any given year.
 And they offer such incentives by offering extra cover on top of the existing sum insured.
 This extra cover is categorized as a no-claim bonus.
-In this case, however, Both Care Plus Youth and Comprehensive offer a no-claim bonus but the bonus may be capped at different levels.
+And in this case, Care Plus Youth offers a no-claim bonus of 50% and Comprehensive similarly extends a 50% no-claim bonus.

 Imagine you are forced to treat yourself at home because you don’t find a hospital bed, or you have a chronic condition that prevents you from visiting one, then, insurers may choose to cover your treatment even if you’re hospitalized at home.
 And such costs are collectively categorized as domiciliary treatment costs.
 In this case, however, Care Plus Youth offers domiciliary cover.
 And Comprehensive also coves domiciliary expenses.

 Most policies only cover treatments administered in a registered medical facility.
 However, on some occasions, you may want to pursue alternative treatments including homoeopathy, Ayurveda, Unani and Siddha.
 These treatments are collectively categorized as Ayush treatments.
 And in this case, Care Plus Youth covers Ayush procedures and Comprehensive also extends coverage for Ayush treatments.